10 Myths That Hold Bright Math Students Back

 A grain of truth: All students can benefit when bright students take part in mixed-ability math classrooms.

-The deeper truth: Bright math students also need frequent, focused opportunities to work and talk with others who are thinking at similar levels.
+The deeper truth: Bright math students also need frequent, focused opportunities to talk and work with others who are thinking at similar levels.

-Myth 4: Identifying and meeting the needs of bright math students is elitist and harmful.
+Myth 7: Identifying needs of bright math students is necessarily harmful and elitist.

 A grain of truth: Elitism exists in gifted education and has negative consequences.

-The deeper truth: Identifying and meeting the needs of bright math students can support all students’ learning.
+The deeper truth: Identifying bright math students and meeting their needs can support all students’ learning.

 A grain of truth: Students should work only on math tasks that they can make sense of.